qizhu8/CSCI6230-project/README.md

 - ```Alice.py``` and ```Bob.py``` are the remote test programs.
 Play with them.

 ## Last but not Least
-We design a Challenge strategy to prevent De-auth Attack.
+- We design a Challenge strategy to prevent De-auth Attack.
 The strategy is described in the *whiteHatReport.pdf* section *2.4.1 Challeng Strategy*.
+- For the state machine used for auto-response (not necessarily the auto-reply, just send a reply package), because the strategy is pretty complicated, you are welcomed to read the code of function  ```respond_state_machine(self, pkg_rev, ip)``` in ```User_Class.py```.
+It is explained with comments.